How to comply with laws regulating criminal background checks

 However, the federal Fair Credit Reporting Act expressly requires employers to provide a stand-alone disclosure and obtain a signed authorization form before conducting a background check.
 The authorization form must be separate from the application.

 Be careful not to treat applicants with similar criminal records differently.
 Such differential treatment could result in a discrimination claim.
-For example, if a female applicant is rejected for a particular position because of a DWI conviction, but a man is later hired for the same job despite having a DWI conviction, the woman might have a sex discrimination claim under Title VII.
+For example, suppose a female applicant is rejected for a particular position because of a DWI conviction, but a man is later hired for the same job despite having a DWI conviction.
+In that case, the woman might have a sex discrimination claim under Title VII.

-Employers also should make sure they can defend against any disparate-impact claims that might arise from screening applicants based on their criminal history.
-If individuals in a particular protected category are disproportionately disadvantaged by the employer’s policy or practice, then the employer must be able to articulate a legitimate business justification.
-In other words, an employer must be able to demonstrate that considering certain types of criminal convictions in making hiring decisions helps it accurately predict whether the applicant will be a responsible, reliable and safe employee.
+Employers also should ensure they can defend against any disparate-impact claims that might arise from screening applicants based on their criminal history.
+If the employer’s policy or practice disproportionately disadvantages individuals in a particular protected category, then the employer must be able to articulate a legitimate business justification.
+In other words, an employer must demonstrate that considering certain types of criminal convictions in hiring decisions helps it accurately predict whether the applicant will be a responsible, reliable and safe employee.

 New York state law